FSA Partner Banner Light

 We will reinstate your obligation to repay your discharged loans or complete your discharged TEACH Grant service obligation if at any time during the 3-year monitoring period:

-• You receive a new Direct Loan, Perkins Loan, or TEACH Grant;
+• You receive a new Direct Loan, Perkins Loan, or TEACH Grant; or

 In addition, during the 3-year post-discharge monitoring period, you must promptly notify or respond to us if:

-• There is a change in your address or telephone number;
+• There is a change in your address or telephone number; or

 If we grant a TPD discharge of your federal student loans or TEACH Grant service obligation, you will not be eligible to receive a new Direct Loan, Perkins Loan, or TEACH Grant in the future unless: